jhelsby/jlox-notes/sections/8_resolving-and-binding.md

 ## Our Resolver's Approach

-Traditionally, we'd put this resolving information in the parser.
-It's a static property based on the structure of the source code.
-And for _clox_, this is what we'll do.
+Traditionally, we'd put this resolving information in the parser: it's a static property based on the structure of the source code.
+We'll do this for _clox_.

-But to demonstrate another technique, Nystrom implements it as a separate pass for _jlox_ - after the parser, but before the interpreter.
+But to demonstrate another technique, Nystrom implements the resolver as a separate pass for _jlox_ - after the parser, but before the interpreter.

 Our variable resolution pass works like a mini-interpreter, but without side effects or control flow.
 We walk our AST and visit every node in turn - but we don't run anything.
 All we do is calculate the number of hops from each variable declaration to its value.
 For this reason, it has O(_n_) complexity where _n_ is the number of AST nodes.